USMC Human Research Protection Program

 Is the project human subjects research?

 The first stage in most projects is an Applicability Review to determine whether or not the project meets the definition of human subjects research in 32CFR219.
 Researchers and commands are not authorized to make this determination.
-It must be made by an authorized individual from the USMC IRB.
-Using one of the worksheets provided in the Applicability Review section under the Application Materials tab, provide the information we need to make the determination.
+It must be made by an authorized individual from the USMC IRB or by the USMC Exemption Determination Official (EDO).
+Use one of the worksheets provided in the Applicability Review section under the Submission Templates tab to provide the information we need to make the determination.
 Include attachments as needed.
 Formal documentation of the determination will be provided for your records.

 Protocol submission